Introduction to GPU programming models

 • 20 min teaching

 There are different ways to use GPUs for computations.
-In the best case, when someone has already written the code, one only needs to set the parameters and initial configurations in order to get started.
-Or in some cases the problem is in such a way that it is only needed to use a library to solve the most intensive part of the code.
-However these are quite limited cases and in general some programming might be needed.
-There are several GPU programming software environments and APIs available such as, directive-based models, non-portable kernel-based models, and portable kernel-based models, as well as high-level frameworks and libraries.
+In the best case, when the code has already been written, one only needs to set the parameters and initial configuration in order to get started.
+In some other cases the problem is posed in such a way that a third-party library can be used to solve the most intensive part of the code (for example, this is increasingly the case with machine-learning workflows in Python).
+However, these cases are stil quite limited; in general, some additional programming might be needed.
+There are many GPU programming software environments and APIs available, which can be broadly grouped into directive-based models, non-portable kernel-based models, and portable kernel-based models, as well as high-level frameworks and libraries (including attempts at language-level support).

 Standard C++/Fortran